 Over the last ten years she had learned much and continues to support the original intention to create a foundation, similar to Findhorn Foundation in Scotland, which just celebrated its 50th anniversary.
 Angéle and Richard spent two weeks there in 2006, working and learning what they could, during their honeymoon.

-Angéle continues to publish the regional magazine that she established in 1990, empowering others to be all they can be.
-She hosts the Spring Festival of Awareness, as well as the Wise Women’s Festival, which are held annually at the Naramata Centre near Penticton.
-This will be her 25th year of organizing the Spring Festival and her entry into the ‘other’ way of doing and being.
+Angéle continues to publish the regional magazine just once a year now that she established in 1990, empowering others to be all they can be.
+She is grateful to the Naramata Center for the 25 years she was able to host the Spring Festival of Awareness and Wise Women’s Festival, which are now being held annually at the Johnson’s Landing Retreat Center.
 Before that she was a mom and worked as a lifeguard, teaching adult education classes at night in Sewing and Quilting.
-Visit Issues Magazine if you want to read the magazine or check out the festivals.
+Visit Issues Magazine if you want to read the magazine or her blog called Musings.
+On ongoing blog since 1990 and features many homesteading images from her early years living in Rosswood, in northern BC with her 6 brothers and Grand Dad.